 1. if the first bit in the subtype of the Response to Floor Queued Cancel Request message is set to '1' (Acknowledgment is required) as described in subclause 8.2.2, shall send a Floor Ack message.
 The Floor Ack message:

-a. shall include the Message Type field set to '14' (Floor Queued Cancel Request); and
+a. shall include the Message Type field set to '14' (Floor Queued Cancel); and

-b. shall include the Source field set to '0' (the floor participant is the source); and
+b. shall include the Source field set to '0' (the floor participant is the source);